pcafrica/advanced_programming_2023-2024/lectures/07/07-c++_stl2_move.md

 It **exclusively and preferably binds to rvalues**.
 Preferably means that, if given the choice, an rvalue binds to an rvalue reference.

-An important thing to remember is that **rvalue references love rvalues and only rvalues**.
-And are rather jealous: they will not share them with anybody else.
+An important thing to remember is that **rvalue references bind rvalues and only rvalues**.

 ---